influxdata/influxdb/PROFILING.md

 turned on.
 - `dev`: this profile produces an unoptimized binary with `debuginfo` turned on.

-Generally, if you are getting started, we recommend you use either the `quick-release` or `quick-bench` profiles to get up and running faster, then once you want to get as much performance as you can out of the binary, use `release` or `bench`.
+If you are getting started, we recommend using either the `quick-release` or `quick-bench` profiles to get up and running faster, then once you are ready, and need to get as much performance as possible out of the binary, use `release` or `bench`.

 ### Building and running the binary